oddbird/oddvest/README.md

 The correct [Yarn](https://yarnpkg.com/) version is included in the repo, and will be used automatically for any `yarn` command.

-To upgrade the node version used by Oddvest, update the version number in three places and then run `nvm install` to upgrade:
+To upgrade the node version used by Oddvest, update the version number in two places and then run `nvm install` to upgrade:

 - `.nvmrc`
 - `package.json` (`engines.node` field)
-- `.circleci/config.yml` (`docker.image` field)

 To upgrade the yarn version used by Oddvest, update the version number in `package.json` (`engines.yarn` field) and run